madajaju/madajaju.github.io/edgemere/edgemere/aml/index.md

 ## Logical Artifacts

-The Data Model for the  Application Management Layer shows how the different objects and classes of object interact and their structure.
+The Data Model for the  Application Management Layer subsystem shows how the different objects and classes of object interact and their structure.

 ![Sub Package Diagram](./subpackage.svg)

 ### Sub Packages

+The Application Management Layer subsystem has sub packages as well.
+These subsystems are logical components to better organize the architecture and make it easier to analyze, understand, design, and implement.

 * [AI ML Services](package--edgemere-aml-ams)
 * [Analytics Services](package--edgemere-aml-as)